Kevin Randleman: PRIDE FC

 With his tournament journey over, Randleman went on to square off against friend and fellow American wrestler Ron Waterman at PRIDE Final Conflict 2004.
 Randleman picked up and slammed much bigger Waterman, and was ahead on the scorecards but made one mistake and lost by americana in the first round.
 At PRIDE Shockwave 2004 Randleman offered a rematch to Mirko Cro Cop.
 Cro Cop submitted Randleman in the first round via guillotine choke, avenging his loss and adding another loss to Randleman's losing streak in the process.
 In the Opening Round of PRIDE's 2005 Middleweight Grand Prix, Kevin Randleman lost to Kazuhiro Nakamura via decision.
 In November 2005, Randleman appeared in Bushido Europe: Rotterdam Rumble, Europe's first Bushido event, and defeated Fatih Kocamis via decision, ending his losing streak, and giving him his first win in nearly a year.

-Randleman was taken ill with a serious fungal lung infection after his Rotterdam bout that had unknowingly been present for sometime.
+Randleman was taken ill with a serious fungal lung infection after his Rotterdam bout that had unknowingly been present for some time.
 He underwent a successful surgery to have the infection removed.
 After recovering, he was scheduled to fight against Vitor Belfort at a Strikeforce event in San Jose, California on June 9, 2006, but was unable to, due to a recurrence of the infection.
 Belfort instead fought, and lost to, Alistair Overeem, by unanimous decision.

 Kevin Randleman returned to PRIDE for their first show on American soil, Pride 32: The Real Deal on October 21, 2006, where he was quickly submitted with a toe hold in the first round by 2005 Middleweight Grand Prix Champion Maurício "Shogun" Rua.
 This match-up was made partly to capitalize on an incident where Mark Coleman fought Rua and broke his arm with a trip takedown.
 After the referee stopped the fight, a brawl ensued.
 Chute Boxe and Hammer House members then entered the ring, clashing verbally and physically, creating bad blood between the two teams.